Lost in a Haze - Olorin Ritt

 A fizzling crackle garnered his attention, his head snapping to the sound and visual of amber beads striking out into the frosty air, illuminating the area briefly in a flash of amber.
 His eyes narrowed briefly, puzzled.
 How did that happen?
 Did the Snow-cat strike a fuse?
 That’s not possible, all of this equipments offline.
 How could- The Blade!
 His eyes glazed down at his durasteel blade.
 He must have struck it against an exposed wire!
 The heat from both his sword-strike and the furious beasts attempts to dislodge itself from the cables that had ensnared it must have ignited it!
 His brain clicked the problem at hand, and he felt his mouth go dry as the sparks seemed to snap and crackle all around him, a deep groaning could be heard from inside the hull, and even more terrifying, he could hear the electrical hiss and crack of the wiring begin to get louder.
 His eyes shifted around the exposed area, desperately seeking- There it was The fuel tank.
 The second the sparks reached it, this whole area would become a veritable landmine!
 His head swam, the approaching beasts didn’t really matter anymore.
 They’d all be engulfed by the oncoming explosive impact.
 Within the split of a second he’d had the thought, his vision was blinded by a violent flash of scarlet light as the fuel tank ignited, spewing molten scrap in every direction, consciously, he realised that the explosion, within what he guessed was the engine room would not be the last and he was swiftly rewarded for his deduction by the sudden cacophany of blasts all around them.
 There was no time to get away, no time to get to cover!
 He was about to be engulfed in this fiery crecendo of explosions.

 There is no Chaos… Time seemed to slow, his mind drawing upon his not yet forgotten teachings.
 Desperately, he reached out to the force with both arms thrust out, his eyes shut tight.
 No, not like that… He took a breath.
 Fear and anxiety were his enemy.
 Trust the living force.
 Let it guide you… He thought to himself, even as he retracted his arms, bringing them to bear in front of his chest, exhaling “There is Harmony.”
 Harmony in all things, he realised, his mind still locking him into this almost dream-like state of motion.
 His head slowly turned towards the nearest blast, he could feel the flicker of the force inside him, nourishing his famished frame, nurturing his weathered flesh, lending strength and stamina to his exhausted spirit, willing him to continue, to live.
-His mind struck back to the present, a flurry of motion as he began to dive to left, using the smattering of debris as cover from the molten projectiles flying all around him.
+His mind struck back to the present, a flurry of motion as he began to dive to the left, using the smattering of debris as cover from the molten projectiles flying all around him.
 His mind became fluid like water.
 He began to dodge, duck, weave and leap from cover to cover, his body a mere conduit for the flowing force that had so graciously taken him, whirling him through the ever-present explosive payloads, at one with body and mind.
 He felt scores of shrapnel come hurtling towards him, lowering his body backwards with smooth rapidity, his mind overclocked, the force pushing his body to it’s cognitive limits as he became in sync with everything around him.
 It was unbelievable, incomprehensible… Awe inspiring… And for but a split second, he felt… connected, to everything.
 Then the sudden force of the explosions around him sent shockwaves through the air, sending him tumbling higher and higher into the bitter cold winds above… the ground below looked no less inviting than last time.
 He was almost thankful when the darkness finally came…